 The film Bund Walkers / Cloud Chambers, set within the rewetted peatland of All Saints, Co.
 Offaly, anchors the exhibition in the landscape that generated it—where sensing, restoration,and embodied attention converge within the slow respiration of the bog.

-The Project is funded by Arts Council of Ireland and supported by Parity Studios UCD, SEED project DCU and National Parks and Wildlife Services NPWS and RHA Gallery
+The Project is funded by Arts Council of Ireland and Royal Hibernian Academy of Arts (RHA) with further support from National Parks and Wildlife Services (NPWS), by Parity Studios UCD, and SEED project DCU.

 Bog Bodies text by Radek Przedpelski 2026